UCSD-Historical-Enrollment-Data/webreg_scraper/README.md

 An API wrapper for UCSD's [WebReg](https://act.ucsd.edu/webreg2/start) course enrollment system.

 ## Programming Language
-This repository consists of one major project and several small, helper projects (or just a set of scripts).

-### API Wrapper
 The main project (API wrapper) uses the latest version of [Rust](https://www.rust-lang.org/).
 The reason why I chose Rust instead of, say, Python or C#, is because I wanted to learn more about Rust.
 Plus, I've been meaning to work on a project with Rust.

-### DataProcessing
-A majority of the code found in the `misc/data_processing` directory is written in Python, and is designed to clean and organize the data produced by the API wrapper's tracker.

-### HttpAPI
-This mini-project uses Node's [HTTP](https://nodejs.org/api/http.html) library to create a local API which the wrapper can (later) use.
+There is additionally another project, creatively namd `webregautoin`, which uses Node's [HTTP](https://nodejs.org/api/http.html) library to create a local API server which the wrapper can use.
 In particular, this local API has one sole purpose: when new cookies are needed to log into WebReg, the wrapper can make a request to the local API.
 The local API will then use [a headless Chrome browser](https://github.com/puppeteer/puppeteer) to log into WebReg and get the new cookies.
 Note that you'll need to log into WebReg beforehand so you can select the `Remember me for 7 days` checkbox for the Duo 2FA (this will automatically be done when an initial request is made).

 ## Wrapper Features (WIP & Completed)
 Below are some features that this wrapper has, along with what I plan on working on.